causiq/logary/README.md

 Message fields may be interpolated (injected) into the template string of an `Event`.
-The word "template" is used, because the template string should not vary between requests/users, but be a 'static' string, which can be hashed and used for grouping in your logging infrastructure.
+The word "template" is used, because the template string should not vary between requests/users, but be a 'static' string, that can be hashed and used for grouping in your logging infrastructure.

 When reading legacy code, you'll often find code like: